top of page

 Pu'u Pehe (Sweetheart Rock) aerial view on Lanai, Hawaii

-A short and simple hike located near the stunning (and expensive) Four Season's Resort, this hike will give you a great perspective of Lanai's southern coastline.
-Simply walk the beach, head up a short trail, and soak in the gorgeous views.
-An amazing choice for a sunrise or sunset!
+A short and simple hike near the stunning (and very spendy) Four Seasons Resort, this trail gives you a gorgeous vantage of Lanai’s southern coastline.
+Just stroll along the beach, hike up a mellow bluff, and soak in the views.
+It’s a perfect choice for sunrise or sunset!

 Trail Info